How I failed to make a game

 I explained in a previous post why I find the GBA a really nice platform to develop for.
 I have always enjoyed game programming, but pretty much from the beginning of my C++ journey I have been stuck in the Game Engine Trap.
 Due to that realization, and based on experience from my other gamedev projects, it was really important to avoid getting carried away by tasks that are fun, but ultimately non-important.
 To that end I established some firm rules:

-• Build a game, not a game engine
+- Build a game, not a game engine

-• Don’t get stuck on assets.
+- Don’t get stuck on assets.
 Make a quick placeholder when necessary

-• Don’t get distracted by languages.
+- Don’t get distracted by languages.
 Use straightforward C++ and, if necessary, Python to generate code.
 Want fancy LISP-compiled-to-bytecode AI scripting?
 Put it in another project.

-• Stick to one design direction.
+- Stick to one design direction.
 Don’t start branching out in the middle of development.

-And it worked – until I realized that tech development is the really interesting part for me, and while it is fun to think about the final result, with all the captivating environment and assets and mechanics, actually getting there eventually turns into a chore.
+And it worked – until I realized that tech development is the really interesting part for me, and while it is fun to think about the final result, with all the captivating environments and assets and mechanics, actually getting there eventually turns into a chore.
 Therefore, after not touching the project in several months, I declare time for a post-mortem!

 What worked out well